shuaiOKshuai/RALE/README.md

 # Relative and Absolute Location Embedding for Few-Shot Node Classification on Graph

-We present the datasets and code for our paper "Relative and Absolute Location Embedding for Few-Shot Node Classification on Graph", which is accepted by AAAI-21.
+We present the datasets and code for our paper "Relative and Absolute Location Embedding for Few-Shot Node Classification on Graph", which is published on AAAI-21.

 ## 1. Description for each file